Cultural Shifts for the Age of AI: Rethinking Organizational Readiness Beyond Technology

 When OpenAI released the first version of ChatGPT in late 2022, it was tempting to see it as another step in productivity automation — like spreadsheets or search engines.
 Yet, as scholars Ajay Agrawal, Joshua Gans, and Avi Goldfarb wrote in Harvard Business Review, the real disruption comes not from improving existing systems, but from redefining them.

 They compared AI’s rise to the story of Uber.
-GPS and digital maps didn’t revolutionize transportation on their own; they made a new system possible.
+GPS and digital maps did not revolutionise transportation on their own; they made a new system possible.
 Uber and Lyft combined those tools with mobile devices and trust mechanisms to reconfigure how humans coordinate movement.

 The same is now happening with AI.
-GPT-5 doesn’t just write or code faster — it changes the structure of cognition inside organizations.
+GPT-5 does not just write or code faster — it changes the structure of cognition inside organisations.
 It distributes creativity, expands who can generate insight, and challenges traditional hierarchies of expertise.

 This means companies must undergo systemic cultural adaptation.
 Just as Uber required trust frameworks, new pricing models, and social legitimacy to scale, AI demands new cultural frameworks for trust, interpretation, and collaboration.